korovod/kenotron/README.md

 </h3>

-Nanotron is a library for pretraining transformer models.
+Kénotron is a library for pretraining transformer models.
 It provides a simple and flexible API to pretrain models on custom datasets.
-Nanotron is designed to be easy to use, fast, and scalable.
+Kénotron is designed to be easy to use, fast, and scalable.
 It is built with the following principles in mind:

-- **Simplicity**: Nanotron is designed to be easy to use.
+- **Simplicity**: Kénotron is designed to be easy to use.
 It provides a simple and flexible API to pretrain models on custom datasets.
-- **Scalability**: Nanotron uses the latest techniques to train models more efficiently at scale.
+- **Scalability**: Kénotron uses the latest techniques to train models more efficiently at scale.
 - **Speed**: This version of Nanotron focuses on HPC-oriented optimizations, typically made available via C++ extensions.

 ## Installation

-We recommend using [Spack](https://spack.io/) to install this version of Nanotron.
+We recommend using [Spack](https://spack.io/) to install Kénotron.

 ```bash
 git clone -c feature.manyFiles=true --depth=2 https://github.com/spack/spack.git